-“Research has indicated that some people may be genetically susceptible to gum disease,” says the American Academy of Periodontology (AAP).
+“Research has indicated that some people may be genetically susceptible to gum disease,” says the American Academy of Periodontology.
 Studies have found, for instance, that gum disease can be more severe in people with a genetic factor linked to cells that produce an excess of inflammation causing cytokines (interleukin-1).

 There’s no reason to think you are doomed to gum disease because members of your family have developed the condition.
 It’s true that gum disease isn’t uncommon, About half of Americans over age 30 have gum disease, according to the Centers for Disease Control and Prevention (CDC).
-Among those with it, the disease ranges from mild to severe.
+Among them, the disease ranges from mild to severe.
 Most people in a CDC survey fall into the moderate range.
-In people age 65 and older, the disease prevalence increases to 70 percent.

-Gum disease is caused by microorganisms – primarily bacteria – that generate chronic inflammation.
-As the disease progresses, it can loosen your gums from the teeth and create deep pockets of bacteria.
-If left untreated, it will cause your gums to recede, then begin to dissolve the bone that supports your teeth.
+Gum disease is caused by microorganisms — primarily bacteria — that generate chronic inflammation.
+As the disease progresses, it can loosen your gums from your teeth and create deep pockets of bacteria.
+If left untreated, bacteria will cause your gums to recede, then begin to dissolve the bone that supports your teeth.

 Most of the time, gum disease develops when you don’t brush or floss regularly, allowing the sticky bacterial film called plaque to build up on and around the teeth.
 The biggest risk factor by far is smoking, according to the National Institute of Dental and Craniofacial Research.
 Smoking also lowers the chances of successful treatment for gum disease.